aptech/docs/docs/CR-parse.rst

 Format
 ----------------
 .. function:: parse(str, delim)

-    :param str: string consisting of a series of tokens and/or delimiters.
+    :param str:
-    :type str: TODO
+    :type str: string consisting of a series of tokens and/or delimiters

-    :param delim: NxK character matrix of delimiters that might be found in  str.
+    :param delim:
-    :type delim: TODO
+    :type delim: NxK character matrix of delimiters that might be found in  str

     :returns: tok (*TODO*), Mx1 character vector consisting of the tokens contained in  str.
 All tokens are returned; any